JoannaDraganek/todo-list-react/README.md

 https://joannadraganek.github.io/todo-list-react/

 ## Technologies used
-In the project I used the BEM convention and ES6+ features.
+In the project I used React, Create React app, Webpack, Babel, the BEM convention and ES6+ features.

 ## Available Scripts